What is Stackify Retrace?

 - APM - code level application performance visibility

 - Transaction tracing - code level traces of what your code is doing

 - Metrics - server, application, and custom metrics monitoring

 - Errors - aggregation, reporting & alerting

 - Alerts - robust monitoring and alert capabilities

-Retrace Application Monitoring is 6 Integrated Modules
+Retrace Application Monitoring Consists of Six Integrated Modules

 At the heart of Retrace is its ability to collect very detailed performance data and transaction traces for your applications.
-We call it Retrace because of it’s ability to help you re-trace what your code is doing to quickly find bugs and performance problems.
+We call it Retrace because of its ability to help you re-trace what your code is doing to quickly find bugs and performance problems.
 Traces contain these types of data:

-- Web request info like URL, etc
+- Web request info like URL, resources, etc.

 - Key methods in your code

-- What dependencies did your code call (SQL, caching, HTTP calls, etc)
+- What dependencies did your code call (SQL, caching, HTTP calls, etc.)

 - Application errors

 Retrace provides the most detailed traces you will find in any application performance monitoring software or APM solution.
 Try our free tool, Prefix, on your dev box to get this same powerful tracing ability.